Yasawa Islands, Fiji –

 Roderick Bay, Florida Islands, Solomon Islands –

 Sandfly Passage leads to Roderick Bay, where huge trees give shade to picture-perfect little beaches.
 Here lie the remnants of a locally famous shipwreck that nature has begun reclaiming with plants above water and coral beneath.
-It is possible to snorkel beneath the ruins and see a wide array of sea life, including feather stars, vase sponges and even octopi.
+It is possible to snorkel around the wreck and see a wide array of sea life, including feather stars, vase sponges and even octopi.

 Njari Island, Solomon Islands –

-While this is the smallest of the Solomon Island, the rarely visited little Njari Island is a snorkeler’s dream, boasting one of the highest species counts of fish and coral species ever recorded.
+While this is the smallest of the Solomon Islands, the rarely visited little Njari Island is a snorkeler’s dream, boasting one of the highest species counts of fish and coral species ever recorded.

 Rabaul, Papua New Guinea –

 Papua New Guinea is rich in natural history as well as historical importance dating back to World War II.
-Rabaul’s highlights include frenetic local markets, the Volcano Observatory, museums in Kokopo, and panoramic views of Blanche Bay and the Duke of York Islands.
+Rabaul’s highlights include colorful local markets, the Volcano Observatory, and panoramic views of Blanche Bay and the Duke of York Islands.